2020-2021 Annual Open Enrollment

 For detailed information regarding your new Colonial & Basic FSA benefit choices, please CLICK HERE.

 Health Savings Accounts

 Commuter Benefit Solutions

-Last year, the SMART (Sonoma-Marin Area Rail Transit) Train started full-service operation from the Sonoma County Airport to downtown San Rafael.
-In conjunction with the Marin County Office of Education, College of Marin employees have discounted pricing available through Commuter Benefits Solutions on SMART’s monthly unlimited Eco Pass for the 2019-2020 school year.
+In 2017, the SMART (Sonoma-Marin Area Rail Transit) Train started full-service operation from the Sonoma County Airport to downtown San Rafael.
+In conjunction with the Marin County Office of Education, College of Marin employees have discounted pricing available through Commuter Benefits Solutions on SMART’s monthly unlimited Eco Pass for the 2020-2021 school year.
 Eco Passes are available for $155-170/month using pre-tax dollars deducted from the employee’s paycheck.
 Employees must register/enroll online by the 10th of the month through Commuter Benefit Solutions (CBS).
 Employees may also pay for SMART Train parking fees with pre-tax dollars through the use of a pre-paid MasterCard.
 If you would like to sign up for commuter benefits, please contact Ron Owen in the Benefits Office.